walkerlj0/lindz-demo-smart-contract/README.md

 ## Features

 - HelloWorld smart contract with message storage and update functionality
-- Deployment script for Arbitrum Sepolia
+- Deployment scripts for Arbitrum Sepolia
-- Update script to modify the message in the deployed contract
+- Update scripts to modify the message in the deployed contract
 - Balance checking utility

 ## Prerequisites